vincent-peugnet/wcms/MANUAL.md

 Filters and sorting options can be set by choosing wich types of files to show and how to sort them.
 They can be used to filter and sort a [medialist](#media-list) using the __filter__ tab in the [media menu](#media-menu).

-File types are determined by their file extention.
+The media files are sorted in different types:

+- image
+- sound
+- video
+- archive (zip files)
+- documents (mostly PDF)
+- font
+- code
+- other

+The type of a file is __only determined by its filename extention__.
 The association table is hardcoded in W's code and can be found [here](https://github.com/vincent-peugnet/wcms/blob/master/app/class/Media.php#L48).

+> Get in touch if you think an extension is missing !

 ### Magic folders